Vodolay/ROS-Programming/Day2/README.md

 # ROS Programming

-To start a Gazebo simulation with TurtleBot3 in an empty world type
+To start a Gazebo simulation with TurtleBot3 in an empty world, type

 roslaunch turtlebot3_gazebo turtlebot3_empty_world.launch

-For the ROS world type
+For TurtleBot3 living in a ROS world, type

 roslaunch turtlebot3_gazebo turtlebot3_world.launch